Unextendible product operator basis: Application: Nonlocality of UPUOB

-The proof of Theorem \ref{thm:UPUOB22nonlocal} is given in Appendix \ref{appendix:ex_UPUOB22nonlocal}.
 Theorem \ref{thm:UPUOB22nonlocal} implies that one cannot distinguish the strongly UPUOB $\mathbb{U}_2$ in \eqref{eq:U1-5}-\eqref{eq:U6-12} in every bipartition using LOCC.
 Inspired by Theorem \ref{thm:UPUOB22nonlocal}, we ask whether a strongly UPUOB or UPUOB on higher dimensional Hilbert space is nonlocal or genuinely nonlocal.
 In the following theorem, we show that the strongly UPUOB $\mathbb{U}_2$ in \eqref{eq:U1-5}-\eqref{eq:U6-12} can be distinguished by the protocol which only consumes three ebits of entanglement resource.

 \begin{theorem} The strongly UPUOB $\mathbb{U}_2$ in \eqref{eq:U1-5}-\eqref{eq:U6-12} can be distinguished by three ebits of entanglement. \end{theorem} \begin{proof} From Theorem \ref{thm:UPUOB22nonlocal}, the strongly UPUOB $\mathbb{U}_2$ in \eqref{eq:U1-5}-\eqref{eq:U6-12} is genuinely nonlocal in terms of the two-level MES.
 To distinguish $\mathbb{U}_2$, it suffices to distinguish the states $\ket{a_k'}$'s \eqref{eq:ak22}.
 First, a 2-level MES is distributed between $A_1$ and $B_1$, then $A_1$ teleports his subsystem to $B_1$ by using teleportation-based protocol \cite{bennett1993teleporting}.
 Next, a 2-level MES is distributed between $A_2$ and $B_2$, then $A_2$ also teleports his subsystem to $B_2$ by using teleportation-based protocol.
-It means that we obtain the set of bipartite product states $\{\ket{b_k},k=1,\cdots,12\}$ in $\cH_{A}\otimes \cH_{B}=\bbC^4 \otimes \bbC^4$ in \eqref{eq:bk22}, where $A=A_1B_1$, $B=A_2B_2$.
-Here it consumes two ebits of entanglement resource.
+It means that we obtain the set of bipartite product states $\{\ket{b_k},k=1,\cdots,12\}$ in $\cH_{A}\otimes \cH_{B}=\bbC^4 \otimes \bbC^4$, where